hairflicks/recycle-island/README.md

 # Getting Started
 Prerequisites
 Node.js and NPM installed on your computer
-An Android or iOS device with the Expo app installed
+An Android device with the Expo app installed

 # Installation
 Clone this repository